CICATA/vulnerableSettlements/Readme.md

 ![](https://github.com/joaquinsalas/vulnerableSettlements/blob/master/figures/CNNsmall.png)

-.center[Deep Learning.
-We employ a CNN to learn to map between images and vulnerability values.]
+Deep Learning.
+We employ a CNN to learn to map between images and vulnerability values.